Orbifold techniques in degeneration formulas: Stack constructions

 If $f:X\to Y$ is a morphism of Deligne--Mumford type, an {\em obstruction theory} for $f$ is a morphism $\phi:\EE\to \LL_f$ in $D^{\le 0}(X)$ such that $h^0(\phi)$ is an isomorphism, and $h^{-1}(\phi)$ is surjective.
 We say that it is a {\em perfect obstruction theory} if $\EE$ is a perfect complex, of perfect amplitude contained in $[-1,0]$ (i.e., locally isomorphic to a morphism $E^{-1}\to E^0$ of locally free sheaves).

 We define the cotangent complex of a locally smooth pair $(X,D)$ to be $\LL_{X/\cA}$ (where $X\to \cA$ is the morphism associated to the pair, see \S \ref{onpairs}); we sometimes denote it by $\LL_{X(\log D)}$.
 Note that if $(X,D)$ is a smooth pair with $X$ a scheme, or, more generally, a smooth DM stack, then $\LL_{X(\log D)}$ is concentrated in degree zero and isomorphic to the classically defined locally free sheaf $\Omega_X(\log D)$.
-It is easy to see that a morphism of locally smooth pairs induces a morphism of log cotangent complexes, which has the usual deformation-theoretic properties (see \cite{Olsson-log-cotangent}). \Dan{subsection about Costello's main technical result???}
+It is easy to see that a morphism of locally smooth pairs induces a morphism of log cotangent complexes, which has the usual deformation-theoretic properties (see \cite{Olsson-log-cotangent}).